Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_delegate_download: "{{ inventory_hostname }}"

-Configure the host to which Checkmk API dowloads are delegated to.
+Configure the host to which Checkmk API downloads are delegated to.
 After download the files are transfered to the remote node, when the remote node didn't do the download.

     checkmk_agent_host_name: "{{ inventory_hostname }}"